Trey Hunner

 chdir(parent)

 The os.walk function has no pathlib equivalent either.
-Though you can make your own walk-like functions using pathlib fairly easily.

 My hope is that pathlib.Path objects might eventually include methods for some of these missing operations.
 But even with these missing features, I still find it much more manageable to use “pathlib and friends” than “os.path and friends”.